Is it really that important ?

 If you are not selling successfully or have a particular troublesome client you may want to learn more about them.

-Let me offer a couple of stories to demonstrate.
+Let me offer a story to demonstrate.

 A colleague of mine once said to me,